tanvirrifat1/quick-booker-backend/README.md

-# AI Mental Health Care App - Backend
+# Quick Booker App - Backend

 This repository contains the backend code for an innovative AI-powered Mental Health Care application.
 Designed to provide empathetic support and resources, this application leverages cutting-edge technologies to offer a personalized and interactive experience for users seeking mental wellness.